No Fee Unless You Win

 If you have auto insurance in your home state, then you are covered even if you experience a crash while passing through another state.
 Once in Florida, however, snowbirds are required under Florida law to carry insurance purchased from an insurance company and an agent licensed in Florida.

 This means that if someone in New York comes to Florida for the winter months, they can keep their New York insurance but must also purchase Florida car insurance for the time they are living here.
-Snowbirds can keep the same insurance provider if the company is licensed in both states, but they must have two separate plans for the respective state.
+Snowbirds can keep the same insurance provider if the company is licensed in both states, but they must have two separate plans for the respective states.

 Florida operates under a no-fault insurance system, which means that after an accident, your initial medical expenses are first paid by your auto insurance company through personal injury protection benefits, which are required under Florida law.
 This system is designed to ensure that those involved in car crashes receive immediate medical benefits and wage loss coverage through their Personal Injury Protection (PIP) insurance coverage, regardless of fault.